An Introductory Guide to Milk Texturing and Steaming for Coffee Drinks

 1. Creamy Mouthfeel: Steamed milk adds a smooth, creamy texture that blends seamlessly with the rich espresso coffee.

-7. Sensory Experience: The combination of perfectly textured milk and espresso gives a multi-dimensional sensory experience, from the initial aroma to the final taste.
+7. Sensory Experience: The combination of perfectly textured milk and espresso coffee gives a multi-dimensional sensory experience, from the initial aroma to the final taste.

 Steamed Milk vs Frothed Milk: What’s the Difference?